nvmwill/nexmo-developer/_documentation/en/video/guides/create-session.md

 If you need to dynamically generate multiple session IDs, use the [server-side SDKs](/video/resources#server-sdks) not the Project Page.

-## Creating a session that uses OpenTok Media Router
+## Creating a session that uses the Media Router

-The following code creates a session that uses the OpenTok Media Router:
+The following code creates a session that uses the Media Router:

 ```tabbed_content
 source: '_examples/video/create-session/temp'